Skip to Main Content

 How to compare personal loans with a cosigner

 • Annual percentage rate (APR): The APR tells you how much it will cost to borrow money on an annual basis.
-It's better than comparing interest rates because it accounts for upfront fees, like any origination or administrative fees.
+It's a better way to see the total cost of the loan than comparing interest rates because it accounts for upfront fees, like origination or administrative fees.

 • Loan amounts: Lenders vary in the loan amounts they offer.
 Look for those that best suit your situation and the expense(s) you want to cover.
 Personal loan amounts can range from $600 to more than $100,000

 • Repayment terms: The amount of time you're given to repay the loan can also vary.
-Longer loan terms lower your monthly payment amount but increase your overall cost.
-You can typically find repayment terms from 1 to 7 years, but some lenders offer longer terms for loan purposes like home improvement or buying an RV.
+Longer loan terms lower your monthly payment amount but increase your overall cost due to more interest.
+You can typically find repayment terms from 1 to 7 years, but some lenders offer longer terms for loan purposes like home improvement or buying an RV

-• Fees: Some lenders charge origination fees that vary depending on your loan amount and credit profile.
+• Fees: Some lenders charge origination fees, depending on the lender and your credit profile.
 Take note of the fee amount, or lack thereof, on each loan.

 Lenders often provide most, if not all, of the above information when you prequalify online.
 The rest can usually be found in their FAQ sections, by running some numbers, or by contacting a customer support representative.

 Prequalification is a way to get loan quotes without impacting your credit.
-It only takes a few minutes and is a great way to compare APRs and terms, but it's not on offer of credit.
+It only takes a few minutes and is a great way to compare APRs and terms, but it's not an offer of credit.
 Your rate could change once you formally apply.
-Once you apply, the lender will conduct a hard credit pull which could temporarily ding your score.
+Once you apply, the lender will conduct a hard credit pull, which could temporarily ding your score.

 To find the best deal, collect quotes from a handful of companies — with and without a cosigner — and compare them side by side.
 Look for a lender that offers the loan amount, monthly payment, and funding time you want at a competitive overall price.

-How much you can save with a cosigner
+How much money can you save with a cosigner?

 The amount a cosigner can help you save will depend on the loan rates and terms you qualify for by yourself and with them.